dcaribou/transfermarkt-datasets/README.md

 For more examples on using `transfermark_datasets`, checkout the sample [notebooks](notebooks).

 ## data publication
 Prepared data is published to a couple of popular dataset websites.
-This is done in the `3_sync.py` script, which runs weekly as part of the [data pipeline](.github/workflows/on-schedule.yml).
+This is done running `make sync`, which runs weekly as part of the [data pipeline](.github/workflows/on-schedule.yml).

 * [Kaggle](https://www.kaggle.com/datasets/davidcariboo/player-scores)
 * [data.world](https://data.world/dcereijo/player-scores)

 ## streamlit 🎈
 There is a [streamlit](https://streamlit.io/) app for the project with documentation, a data catalog and sample analyisis.
-The app is currently hosted in fly.io, you can check it out [here](transfermarkt-datasets.fly.dev).
+The app is currently hosted in fly.io, you can check it out [here](https://transfermarkt-datasets.fly.dev/).

 For local development, you can also run the app in your machine.
 Provided you've done the [setup](#setup), run the following to spin up a local instance of the app
 ```console